-Whatever your situation may entail, the right attorney can make a tremendous difference in how your upcoming family court case comes out.
+Whatever your situation may entail, the right lawyer can make a tremendous difference in how your upcoming family court case comes out.
 A Santa Rosa spousal support attorney is the ideal resource to consult if there is a significant difference between your financial situation and your spouse’s.
 For example, when one spouse earns more income than the other and/or the lower-earning spouse depends entirely on the higher-earning spouse financially, spousal support could come into play as an element of their divorce.

 The Carroll Law Office has extensive professional experience helping clients in the Santa Rosa area approach their divorces with greater confidence and peace of mind.
 We know your divorce is likely to impose various financial obstacles on you in the future, and spousal support can easily be one of the most frustrating elements of any divorce.
-Whatever your situation, a Santa Rosa spousal support attorney is the best ally to assist you through the difficult legal proceedings you face in family court.
+Whatever your situation, a Santa Rosa spousal support lawyer is the best ally to assist you through the difficult legal proceedings you face in family court.

 Spousal support, often called alimony, is money paid by one ex-spouse to the other following divorce to account for a significant difference in earning power and/or other clear financial need.
 Most spousal support arrangements ordered in California are temporary, but permanent alimony may be awarded under special circumstances.
-For example, if the divorcing spouses are very old and the lower-earning spouse would be unable to find gainful employment, or if one spouse is permanently disabled in any way, a judge could consider factors like these grounds to approve permanent alimony.
+For example, if the divorcing spouses are very old and the lower-earning spouse is unable to find gainful employment, or if one spouse is permanently disabled in any way, a judge could consider factors like these grounds to approve permanent alimony.

 When temporary alimony is ordered in the Santa Rosa family court, the length of time these payments must continue typically hinges on the length of time the marriage lasted.
 The amount that must be included in each payment depends on how much each spouse earns, but the typical formula is just a baseline to estimate what your spousal support terms might include.
 The formula is 40% of the higher earner’s income minus half the income of the spouse who earns less.
 If divorcing spouses earn $10,000 and $4,000 each month, their formula for spousal support would be $2,000, subtracted from $4,000 for a monthly obligation of $2,000 in support.